tinted-theming/home/builder.md

 This exposed library, or any internal code, has no specific required structure.

-The author MAY choose how (through a class, single function, etc) they will expose these functionalities to the caller, according to their judegment.
+The author MAY choose how (through a class, function that operates on file paths, etc) they will expose the builder functionality to the caller, according to their judgement.

-They SHOULD try to achieve an ergonomical interface and follow the best practices on their respective programming languages.
+They SHOULD try to achieve an ergonomical and powerful interface and follow the best practices on their respective programming languages.

 Official reference implementations will follow semantic versioning matching this spec, in the format: `<base16-version>-builder_revision`.

-## 4. Output and behaviour

-**Note**: All text outputted by the CLI binary is considered implementation detail, so the author MAY output whatever they prefer (or no message at all).
-If needed, scripts using the builder SHOULD check for return codes (specified below) instead of messages.

-For all templates defined in the template config file (`config.yaml`, inside the specified template directory), the builder MUST iterate through all the defined schemes and output matching files.

-The built filename MUST look like `<output-dir>/base16-<slug><extension>`, where the slug is taken from the scheme filename made lowercase with spaces replaced with dashes and both the extension and output-dir are taken from `config.yaml`.

-If the build fails for any reasons, the program MUST exit with code `1` and MAY output an error message.
-This is not exhaustive and new exit codes might be added in the future to account for specific errors, so scripters catching generic errors SHOULD check for non-zero status.

-Otherwise, the program MUST exit with code `0` and an OPTIONAL success message.

 ## 5. Considerations
 Mustache was chosen as the templating language due to its simplicity and